GETTING BRACES AND WHAT YOU SHOULD KNOW

 - Invisalign – These are clear and can be removed.
 They will be more expensive, and it is usually older people who choose these.
 They are harder to see, so fewer people will know that they are having work done.

 Within reason, your orthodontist will decide which is right for you.
 You need to be honest during this conversation as you could end up getting braces you did not want.
-There are going to be certain aspects where they will not interfere – examples of this will be allowing children to have brightly coloured bands to make the braces seem more fun.
+There are going to be certain aspects where they will not interfere – examples of this will be allowing children to have brightly colored bands to make the braces seem more fun.

 Adults will find these the most attractive type of braces, although they will also be the most expensive.
 The main advantage is the fact that they are clear, but it also helps that they can be removed when you eat or need to clean them.
 It means that you can make sure that your teeth are really clean, and food will not be left in the braces.
 They should be left in for 22 hours a day, so there is the option to leave them out for a short time if there is a special event being attended.
 This should, however, only be done once or twice as the movement that has been made could be reversed and the teeth will end up in the same place as when they started.
 Invisalign is also a quicker way to get straight teeth.
 At the initial appointment, plans will be made for several clear braces to be made and every few weeks you visit the orthodontist to have them checked.
-Often you won’t even have to go to the orthodontist as you will just change the braces for the next ones at home.
+Often you won’t even have to go to the orthodontist as you will just change the aligners for the next ones at home.

 While there will not be a great deal of pain if the braces are placed on the teeth correctly, it is likely that they may take a little getting used to.
 There is no need to be worried if you feel a little bit of discomfort for the first few days, but if it drags on, it will be best to get back in contact with the orthodontist who fitted them and have them checked out.
 Most of the time it will be just the settling in period, but on occasions, there could be something loose that is digging into the soft tissue, or something that has been put on too tightly and forcing the teeth to move too quickly.

 Even when the braces do not hurt you will be advised to eat only soft food for a while.
-The ideal things will be soup, bananas and well-cooked pasta.
+The ideal things will be soft foods for example soup, bananas and well-cooked pasta.
 It will be expected that you could need some pain medication as well and there is nothing wrong with taking pain killers that can be bought across the counter.
 If you are getting to the second week and still find that you need them, again it may be best to have the braces checked out.

 You should be given information when you first leave, and they will be the obvious things such as: